jnewkirk/collection-setup/README.md

  ![Access the plug-in menu item](https://github.com/jnewkirk/collection-setup/blob/master/images/collectionsetup_dialog.png)

+ Perform the following steps:
- Enter in "Spring, 2017" in the name field and "2017-05-05" in the start date and "2017-05-08" in the end date field and press Create.
+ * Enter "Spring, 2017" in the Name field
+ * Check the box titled "Inside a Collection Set"
+ * Select "Chicago" in the drop down list
+ * Enter "2017-05-02" in the Start Date
+ * Enter "2017-05-03" in the End Date
+ * Press "Create"

- Results
+ ### Results

  Once completed the Collections area will be populated with a new Collection Set under the Chicago collection set.
 It will look like the following: